 "Nothing happens until something gets sold."
 This is an old cliché quote I have heard many times, mostly from salespeople complaining about not getting their just due from senior management.
 Do you believe this?
-I used to as a salesperson.
+I used to believe it when I was a salesperson.
 I thought sales made the world go round.
 Nothing happens without us right?

 Wrong.
 EVERYTHING happens before something gets sold.